 Hi, I'm Gaby, the founder, designer and maker at Pinch River.

-I love Australia.
-I love our unique flora and fauna.
-I love the colours of this country and the light.
-My family's love of the great outdoors meant a childhood where my spirit ran free... whether it was at the beach, national park, botanic gardens or our own backyard.
-This connection to the outdoors has stayed with me on life's journey - immersing myself in natural environments is part of who I am.
+My family's love of the great outdoors meant a childhood where my spirit ran free... whether it was at the beach, in the bush, national parks, botanic gardens or our own backyard.
+This connection to the outdoors has stayed with me on life's journey, and immersing myself in natural environments is very much a part of my life.

 My curiosity also led to a number of moves throughout my life, starting in the Snowy Mountains as a young adult.
-During those years I enjoyed spending time exploring the local area, including the Pinch River.
-Those years left a big impression, perhaps one I was not fully aware of until later in life and, coming full circle, I found myself back here after reconnecting with this region when I was living in Canberra, and in 2019 settled at the foothills of the Snowy Mountains in the Monaro region.
+During those years I enjoyed spending time exploring the local area, which is when I first came across the Pinch River.
+Those years left a big impression, perhaps one I was not fully aware of until later in life and, coming full circle, I found myself back here after reconnecting with this region when I was living in Canberra.

-From this place I live a slow, intentional life in my 1950's weatherboard cottage, where I continue to develop and grow my garden, which is predominantly planted with Australian natives.
-There are very few fences around here and the borrowed landscape features strongly with big beautiful gum trees everywhere.
+In 2019 I settled at the foothills of the Snowy Mountains in the Monaro region.
+From this place I live a slow, intentional and creative life in my 1950's weatherboard cottage, where I continue to develop and grow my garden, which is predominantly planted with Australian natives.
+There are very few fences around here and the borrowed landscape features strongly with big, beautiful gum trees everywhere.
 Up here the houses are nestled into the remnant bush that spills out from North Ridge Reserve.
-There is a wildlife corridor that cuts through my property and neighbouring properties and I often get kangaroos and wallabies grazing in my garden, with lots of birds and other wildlife visitors.
+There is a wildlife corridor that cuts through my property and neighbouring properties, and I often get kangaroos and wallabies grazing in my garden, with lots of birds and other wildlife visitors.
+It’s truly magical.

 Head on over here to find out more about the inspiration behind Pinch River.